Rachit-Kumar/pdf_color_inverter/README.md

 - **Adjust settings**: Move sliders for Contrast, Brightness, Sharpness; toggle Grayscale.
 Preview updates live.
 - **Apply to all pages**: Click “Apply to All Pages” to reprocess entire document with current settings.
 - **Auto optimize**: “Auto Optimize for Print” sets contrast 1.3, brightness 1.05, sharpness 1.1, grayscale on.
+- **For Best Results use these Setting for PW Notes** : ["contrast": 2.4, "brightness": 1.9, "sharpness": 1.6, "grayscale": On]
 - **Navigate pages**: Use “⏮ Prev” and “Next ⏭”.
 - **Export**: In Export box, optionally enter ranges like `1-5,7,10-12`.
 Click “Export PDF” and choose save path.
 - **Batch mode**: Click “🗂 Batch Mode” to select multiple PDFs; each is processed and saved as `_converted`.